Swyter/swysdk/Data/readme.txt

 Mount&Blade Warband Module "Data" Files

-You can add new flora kinds, skyboxes and edit the ground types with this phyton files.
+You can add new flora kinds, skyboxes and edit the ground types with this python files.
 You can edit and regenerate;
  skyboxes.txt
  flora_kinds.txt